Frequently Asked Questions

 Q. My family and I are going on vacation.
 Can the police keep an eye on our home while we are gone?

-A. You can stop by 205 Spring Street and request a "House Watch" form, and we will pass the information on to the officers that patrol your neighborhood.
+A. You can stop by the police station and request a "House Watch" form, and we will pass the information on to the officers that patrol your neighborhood.
 While we cannot "watch" your house, an officer will check it several times during the day and night.

 Q. Who do I call about automobile tag and registrations?